DigiNode-Tools/diginode-tools/README.md

 ## Release Notes

 DigiNode Tools v0.7.2 - 2023-01-XX
-- Add step-by-step instructions for setting up a DigiNode on a Raspberry Pi
+- New: Add step-by-step instructions for setting up a DigiNode on a Raspberry Pi
 - Fix: Status Monitor now displays correct sync progress when running testnet
 - Fix: Status Monitor now starts correctly when digibyted is not running
 - Change: If system RAM exceeds 12Gb, dbcache is now set to 2Gb (aimed at machines with 16Gb RAM)